humdrum-tools/humdrum-documentation/guide/ch17/index.md

 > \| sort -r \| head -1

-*Are flats more common than sharps in Monteverdi?* Let\'s presume that the input is monophonic `**kern` data.
+*Are flats more common than sharps in Monteverdi?* Let's presume that the input is monophonic `**kern` data.

 ```bash